coolbreeze413/qorc-onion-apps/qorc_helloworldfpga/README.rst

   (This is usually :code:`/dev/ttyACM0`)

-- :code:`debug-load-fpga (JLink)` : This is a special task required only while debugging the code with JLink.

-  Refer to the Debug sections for details.

 - :code:`x-get-ports` : this is an **internal** task, which is used by the :code:`flash` task to obtain a list of available serial ports on the system to use for flashing.
 This list is displayed to the user as a 'pickstring'